-The question of revolution lurks in the background of all our discussions irregardless of our stance as to its efficacy beyond abstraction.
+The question of revolution lurks in the background of all our discussions regardless of our stance as to its efficacy beyond abstraction.

 culture.
 Prominent here must be the issue of climate and ecology and the ongoing disaster of global warming.

 And it is necessary to reinvent political activism, as we have suggested here many times.
 We might reiterate our postmarxist perspective by citing the figure of Kant and his idea of history proceeding toward a ‘perfect civil constitution’.
-The rise of modern politics are it suddenly remorphed into democratic, then socialist, revolution, reflects this obvious question that has degenerated into the post- hegelian nonsense about the ‘end of history’.
-Modernity shows a kantian progression toward a ‘perfect civil constitution’, but obviously the result is far short of perfection!
+The rise of modern politics is it suddenly remorphed into democratic, then socialist, revolution, reflects this obvious question that has degenerated into the post- Hegelian nonsense about the ‘end of history’.
+Modernity shows a Kantian progression toward a ‘perfect civil constitution’, but obviously, the result is far short of perfection!
 So we have made progress but the process is still underway.
 This is a far more intuitive version of the question that isn’t muddled by the sophistry of the trick play called the ‘end of history’.

 Capitalism assisted in one way and denied in another the trend toward equality and now we see a system out of control as a neo-totalitarian capitalist/oligarchic pseudo-democracy controlled by capital.
 The grounds for a new transformation/progression toward an improved ‘civil constitution’ is screamingly obvious.
 But here the bolshevik corruptions of such tenets has alienated the general public from what otherwise is its insistence now on democracy.
 That insistence must inform the degenerated version of marxism we see in the Russian revolution.
 We need to recast the whole subject and this requires